அகம் – Akam Poetic Conventions

 The heroine’s friend (தோழி) refers to the hero as our lover (நம் காதலர்) often, even though she means ‘your lover’, since the two of them are very close friends.
 The heroine’s friend plays a very important role in the poems.
 She is a friend, confidante, she arranges trysts and is a messenger between the lovers.

-Heavy thunder kills or kills snakes.
+Thunder attacks or kills snakes.

 Snakes spit gems.